25abdullah/StemProjects/README.md

 7.) wordcounter- computes the number of words given a text.
 Additionally, it gives feedback on if the user has exceeded their minimum and maximum word count based on their input.

-CAD Projects:

-1.)
-Truck- Based on the Freightliner FL86 cab which was a flat-nose truck.

-2.)
-B2bomber- Based on the B2 stealth bomber, a United States military plane.

-3.)
-Chair- A model of a simple chair, my first Inventor Project.

-4.)
-F1- Based on the 90s era Ferrari F1 cars.

-5.)
-Mustang- Based on a 2007 Ford Mustang GT, convertible edition.

-6.)
-Pencil holder- Based on a pencil holder to hold stationary utensils.

-7.)
-Sr71- Based on a United States reconnaissance plane, the Lockheed SR-71 Blackbird.